nuejs/www/faq/index.md

 ## What exactly is "content first"?
 The content-first approach places content at the center of web development.
-The goal is to develop websites primarly for content teams.
+The goal is to develop websites primarily for content teams.

 Content-first strategy ensures that your design aligns with the content, maximizing the impact of both.
 Your site is built around [progressive enhancement](//en.wikipedia.org/wiki/Progressive_enhancement) with the content rendering first.
 That is: HTML and CSS before optional JavaScript.